iconifyit/ae-keyframes-to-curves/README.md

 ## Installation

-To install this extension in development mode, open a command line termian and run `source ./install-dev.sh` (on Mac only).
+To install this extension in development mode, open a command line terminal and run `source ./install-dev.sh` (on Mac only).
 You can also manually copy the entire directory structure (or an alias/symlink) to your Adobe extensions folder.

 ## Usage